grange85/everythings-swirling/_posts/2022/2022-12-03-advent-calendar-03.md

 tags:
  - Kim Wilde
  - Mel Smith
+excerpt: |
+  Oh Kim Wilde ...
+Kids In America was a hit in 1981 for unsmiling, sultry Kim ...
+I was seventeen and  maybe a wee bit too metal to outwardly admit to a crush but...
+  #PopMusicAdventCalendar #PopMusic #AdventCalendar #Christmas #Xmas
+  #MelSmith #KimWilde
 ---
 <figure class="aligncenter"><img src="https://cdn.grange85.co.uk/xmas-singles/mel-and-kim-rockin-around-sleeve.jpg" class="img-responsive" /><figcaption>Mel and Kim - Rockin' Around The Christmas Tree</figcaption></figure>
 Oh Kim Wilde ...
 Kids In America was a hit in 1981 for unsmiling, sultry Kim ...
 I was seventeen and  maybe a wee bit too metal to outwardly admit to a crush but...